High School Parent/Student Handbook

 General Statements Regarding All Offenses

-Consequences will be based on the severity of the action and number of repeat offenses.
-Consequences are listed as Level One, Level Two, and Level Three.
+Consequences will be based on the severity of the action and the number of repeat offenses.
+Consequences are categorized as Level One, Level Two, and Level Three.

 When deemed necessary, law enforcement agencies will be contacted.
 All dangerous or illegal conduct will be reported to law enforcement.

-Persistent misconduct and multiple offenses will result in a behavior plan for the student and progressive steps of consequences.
-These progressive steps of consequences could include suspension and up to expulsion as students accrue multiple level 2-3 offenses.
+Persistent misconduct and multiple offenses may result in a behavior plan for the student and progressive disciplinary consequences.
+These progressive steps may include suspension and up to expulsion as students accrue multiple Level Two and Level Three offenses.

 Students who have prior knowledge of illegal activities related to the safety of staff or students are expected to report this activity to administration immediately.

-Due Process: Discipline procedures are administered with due process in mind.
-Therefore students are:
+Discipline procedures are administered with due process in mind.
+Therefore, students are:

-- Provided an opportunity to present their view of the situation.
+• provided an opportunity to present their view of the situation; and

-- Entitled to an explanation of the reason used for disciplinary action.
+• entitled to an explanation of the reason for disciplinary action.

 Expectations and Consequences

-- act courteously to adults and fellow students;
+• act courteously toward adults and fellow students;

-- work cooperatively with others when involved in accomplishing a common goal, regardless of the other's ability, gender, race, religion, height, weight, disability, or ethnic background;
+• work cooperatively with others when involved in accomplishing a common goal, regardless of the other person’s ability, gender, race, religion, height, weight, disability, or ethnic background;

-- help maintain a school environment that is safe, friendly, and productive;
+• help maintain a school environment that is safe, friendly, and productive; and

-- act at all times in a manner that reflects pride in self, family, and in the school.
+• act at all times in a manner that reflects pride in self, family, and school.

 Student Discipline Code